 Looking for Some Wedding Getting

 Ready Tips?
 I gotchu!
-Check it Out!

 Your wedding day is one of many days that tell the story of your life.
 A quick Google search tells me that the average lifespan is 27,375 days.
 Damn.
 Why doesn’t that seem like a lot??
 One of those days though, is the day you get to marry the love of your life.
 There is 600 minutes in a ten hour wedding day.
 In those 600 minutes are 36,000 seconds.
 If someone asked you what chunk of those seconds don’t matter…what would you say?
 The first 120 minutes don’t matter?
 I hope not.
 In fact, I am a big supporter of those first 120 minutes.
 During that time, you’re building up to the climax of the day, to the “I Dos,” that give the other remaining 10,000 days a different meaning.
 Wouldn’t you want that build up photographed??
 Sure, it’s easy to say that those moments don’t matter, but will you always feel that way?
+Clearly, I’m a big supporter of getting ready images, which is why I’m here to tell you some awesome wedding getting ready tips, so it can be the best experience possible!

-So clearly, I’m a big supporter of getting ready images.
 I get to be there for the build up of excitement, for the gifts exchanged, the first time people see one another, for the quiet moments of deep breathing.
 Sure, it’s one day out of thousands, but it isn’t like the others.
 In theory, you aren’t grocery shopping or doing chores on your wedding day (a recent bride DID mow her lawn that morning though).
 It isn’t like any of those thousands other days.
 It’s the day you say, “hell yeah!” to the form of commitment you agreed to with the one you love.

 To make the best of this part of the day, I wanted to give some wedding getting ready tips from my 9+ years of experience!
 Of course, you can cherry pick what is the best for your own experience, but definitely keep this stuff in mind!